3rd-Eden/memcached/README.md

 ### Options

-There 2 kinds of options that can be configured.
+There are two kinds of options that can be configured.
 A global configuration that will be inherited by all Memcached servers instances and a client specific configuration that can be used to overwrite the globals.
 The options should be formatted in an JavaScript `object`.
 They both use the same object structure: